Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

         -   [x] Objective attempt

-        -   [ ] Objective met
+        -   [x] Objective met

-        -   Grader comments:
+        -   Grader comments: I'm giving you this, but you're pushing the limits of the 1-chunk-1-thing rule!

 23. Use code chunks to set up a quarto document